 Typically for the locals, stomach infections last a day or two.
 But it lasts longer if you are a foreigner as it takes time for the body to adapt.
 If you are sick for longer than a couple of days with stomach pain or bad diarrhea, consult a doctor immediately.
 Indian medical efficacy is of world standard, and the healthcare system can be relied upon, to take care of billions of people.
 Check the ratings of the clinic or hospitals in Google before you step in.

 You can find all the basic medicines at any local pharmacy.
 It is important to remember that people use different names for the same medicine.
-Don’t feel discouraged if you didn’t find the exact product in the pharmacy.
-Do a google search for the ingredient in the product you are looking for and get the same replica.
+Don’t feel discouraged if you don’t find the exact product in the pharmacy.
+Do a Google search for the ingredient in the product you are looking for and get the same replica.
 So, you need not overload your medicines before you depart.

 Street foods are adventurous and even though there is a risk of contracting Delhi Belly, trust us when we say it’s worth it.
 Do you know of places in India where you get great street food?
 We would like to know all about your experiences, so be sure to comment on them.

-If you like the content like this or anything on travel, be sure to check out other works, and stick with us for more great content!
+If you like content like this or anything on travel, be sure to check out other works, and stick with us for more great content!